Richmond Montessori School Middle School students range in age from 12-14.

 At the secondary level, Montessori Middle School takes an integrated, interdisciplinary approach to education.
 Seventh and eighth grade students are together for all courses except for Spanish and their independent study periods.
 Technology, public speaking, reading, writing, and study skills are focus areas in every discipline across the Middle School program.
 Core courses of math, science, English, and history are taught in block classes that meet every day, and teachers coordinate all aspects of the program, including projects and homework.

 Field Studies are an integral component of the Middle School curriculum.
 Every year students participate in two multi-day field studies.
-Each field study is designed to tie closely to our curriculum, build community amongst our students and faculty, and foster independence and practical life skills for students.
+Each field study is designed to tie closely to our curriculum, build community among the students and faculty, and foster independence and practical life skills for students.
 Our Field Studies are funded in large part by the Middle School micro-economy, which sells spirit wear for the school.

 High School Selections: